 Assessment of lectures is made by an oral and/or written exam, whose type and duration are specified in an appendix to this curriculum.
 Exams occur during the official exam sessions in spring, summer, or autumn, and are subject to a fee.
-Students register for each exam via the GESTENS web interface (http://www.unifr.ch/science/gestens) within the stipulated delays according to the on-line procedure and using their university provided account and password.
+Students register for each exam via the students' web portal MyUniFR (https://my.unifr.ch), within the stipulated delays according to the on-line procedure and using their university provided account and password.
 The marks range from 6 (highest mark) to 1 (lowest mark).
 An exam marked below 4 can be repeated, but only once, and at earliest during the next exam session.